Fleming, Colorado

-The Town of Fleming is a statutory town in Logan County, Colorado, United States.
+The Town of Fleming is a statutory town located in western Logan County, Colorado, United States.
 The town population was 428 at the 2020 United States census.
 Fleming is a part of the Sterling, CO Micropolitan Statistical Area.

 History

+The Fleming, Colorado, post office opened on August 8, 1888, and the Town of Fleming was incorporated on May 5, 1917.
 Fleming was named for Henry Bascom Fleming, a railroad official.

 Geography

-Fleming is located at (40.682874, -102.839871).
+Fleming is located in western Logan County.

 At the 2020 United States census, the town had a total area of 1.267 km2, all of it land.

 Climate

 According to the Köppen Climate Classification system, Fleming has a semi-arid climate, abbreviated "BSk" on climate maps.